josephinedesplanques/CART315-repo/Process/Journal.md

 - error message ex “you cannot use the computer it’s still broken!”
 - refine the first game

+Our design value: Explore the way audio can impact a player’s experience

+This week, the goal was really to test out the feel of the audio cues.
+How does it impact the player’s experience?
+How does it impact the completion of the mini game?
+How does it impact the flow of the game?
+Does it bring out the right amount of tension?
+Therefore, it was a a role and implementation prototype

 ## WORK DONE

 Honestly, finding good sound effects was pretty hard, I’m not convinced by the ones I found but I had to keep moving.